Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Introduction

 \subsection{Major Differences with Existing Surveys}

 There are existing surveys on Network-on-chip technologies, architectures and security. \cite{bjerregaard2006survey}~describes the fundamental concepts, system-level modeling, and design of NoCs.
-A comprehensive study on wireless NoC covers the topology, routing, flow control, antenna and reliability~\cite{wang2014wireless}. \citeauthor{werner2017survey} \cite{werner2017survey}~presents a detailed review of existing optical NoC architectures.
-Details on optical interconnection technologies and underline basic physics can be found in~\cite{bashir2019survey}. \cite{charles2021survey}~provides a extensive survey on network on chip attack and countermeasures which focus only on security of electrical NoCs.
+A comprehensive study on wireless NoC covers the topology, routing, flow control, antenna and reliability~\cite{wang2014wireless}. \citeauthor{werner2017survey} \cite{werner2017survey}~present a detailed review of existing optical NoC architectures.
+Details on optical interconnection technologies and underline fundamental physics can be found in~\cite{bashir2019survey}. \citeauthor{charles2021survey} survey \cite{charles2021survey}~provides an extensive survey on the NoC attacks and countermeasures focusing only on the security of electrical NoCs.
 A recent survey~\cite{sarihi2021survey} explores security on wired, wireless as well as 3-D NoCs.
-However, it has two major limitations.
-It does not discuss security attacks and countermeasures on optical on-chip interconnects or bus based architectures.
+However, it does not discuss security attacks and countermeasures on optical on-chip interconnects or bus-based architectures.
 Moreover, it does not describe technology-specific attacks rather focus more on countermeasures.

 This paper makes three major contributions compared to existing surveys.
-First, it provides a comprehensive survey of all the existing communication technologies namely electrical, wireless and optical.
+First, it provides a comprehensive survey of all the existing communication technologies, namely electrical, wireless and optical.
 Next, this paper provides equal emphasis on threat models, attacks as well as their countermeasures.
-Finally, the paper provides an executive summary of basic architectures and technologies in on-chip communication which is essential to understand the attacks and countermeasures.
+Finally, the paper provides an executive summary of basic architectures and technologies in on-chip communication, which is essential to understand the attacks and countermeasures.